ftravers/datomic-tutorial/README.md

 ## Map Fields<a id="sec-1-2" name="sec-1-2"></a>

-So datomic can be thought of as a vector of maps.
-Each map has fields, or keys, and like idiomatic clojure, keywords are used.
+Entity's (maps) in datomic, like idiomatic clojure, use keywords for it's keys (fields).

 Looking at all three records (maps, entities), in our sample database we can see that the collective set of keys (fields) used are: